jokale/jo-blog-two/content/blog/day-twentysix/index.md

 - And working on my mockup:
 [Github mock up](https://github.com/jokale/mock-up)

-- As well as trying to build an Air bnb clone
-[Air bnb clone](https://scotch.io/tutorials/build-an-airbnb-clone-with-react-and-elasticsearch)
+- As well as trying to build an Air bnb clone and learn about Elasticsearch [Air bnb clone](https://scotch.io/tutorials/build-an-airbnb-clone-with-react-and-elasticsearch)